zhengli0060/DAG-to-PAG-Python/README.md

 - 🔄 Converts a DAG adjacency matrix (NumPy array or Pandas DataFrame) into a PAG.
 - 🧩 Supports specifying latent variables and selection bias nodes.
 - ✅ Ensures compatibility with causal-learn's graph representation.

+> Note: When the number of nodes is large, dag2pag runs slowly.